-Description: A practical accounting course in which students will apply previously acquired accounting skills and knowledge to set up and maintain accounting records using publisher's manual practice set and integrated accounting software.
-Topics include processing journal entries, general ledger, accounts receivable, accounts payable, inventory, payroll, financial statement analysis, and conversion to an automated system.
+Description: This is a practical accounting course in which students will apply previously acquired accounting skills and knowledge to set up and maintain accounting records using publisher's manual practice set and integrated accounting software.
+Topics include processing journal entries, general ledgers, accounts receivable, accounts payable, inventory, payroll, financial statement analysis, and conversion to an automated system.